• Cooking Tips

 Does the weather affect fudge?

-Therefore it is always better to make candy (fudge) on dry days.
-Although if you have no choice but to make candy on a humid day then cook it to the highest recommended temperature (which is 237-240F).
+Therefore it is always better to make candy (fudge) on dry sunny days.
+Although if you have no choice and you must make it on a humid day, then cook it to the highest recommended temperature, which is 237-240F / 114 – 115C.

-Cool weather also helps the candy cool faster that way it has a lesser chance to form the dreaded crystals.
+Cool weather also helps the candy cool faster that way it has a lesser chance of forming crystals.

 Why is my fudge soft?